-GitLab CE (Community Edition) is an open source self-hosted, Git Server, which can be hosted on any server, which meets its requirements.
-It’s easy to install and setup, it gives you the freedom, you want with your Git repository and projects.
+GitLab CE (Community Edition) is an open-source self-hosted Git Server that can be hosted on any server that meets its requirements.
+It’s easy to install and set up.
+It gives you the freedom you want with your Git repository and projects.

 You can install GitLab on your Ubuntu Server by following the steps below.